ssu-humane/ssu-humane.github.io/_pages/home.md

 HUMANE Lab at Soongsil University is a dynamic research group studying deep learning and language technologies for tackling social problems.
 We mainly tackle problems in online platforms (e.g., news, social media) and aim at publishing at top-tier CS/interdisciplinary venues.

 The main research themes are as follows:
-- Contrastive learning on text, Vision-and-Language multimodal learning
 - Online misinformation, hate speech detection
-- Fair language technologies
+- Fairness in language technologies

 We welcome any type of collaboration inquiry.